netxms/netxms-doc/admin/agent-management.rst

 There are 2 options to define action:

    #.
-Action - usual action defenition
+Action - usual action definition
    #.
 ActionShellExec - Same as Action, but on the Windows platform agent will use shell to execute command instead of normal process creation.
 There is no difference between Action and ActionShellExec on UNIX platforms.

 Both versions accept parameters that will be available like ``$1``, ``$2``, ``$3``..., ``$9`` variables.

-After action is defined it can be used in the :ref:`object tools - agent action<object_tool-agent-command>` or in :ref:`actions - action ecevution on remote node<action-remote-execute>`.
+After action is defined it can be used in the :ref:`object tools - agent action<object_tool-agent-command>` or in :ref:`actions - action execution on remote node<action-remote-execute>`.
 Action should be defined in main section of agent configuration file.

 .. code-block:: cfg